Intelix8996/cdm-project/docs/platform-description.md

 This controller is designed to be used with LED matrix in mode 3 ("Select Rows/Columns").
 In this mode matrix has two inputs on west side.
 Upper is column select and lower is data.
 You can read more about matrix behaviour in this mode in the [official documentation](http://www.cburch.com/logisim/docs/2.3.0/libs/io/dotmat.html)

-So, controller has the same two ouputs which you connect to the matrix.
+So, controller has the same two outputs which you connect to the matrix.

 Controller generantes scan signal - pulses bits one by one on `Scan` pin and simultaneously outputs approrpiate data on `Data` pin.
 Repeatedly going through all 32 colomns, we get an image.

-To be able to write to display without graphical artifacts (we can't read from memory and write to it simultaneously, if we want to write something to chip, it can't outupt data to maxtix, thus we get an artifact on screen), we use two buffers - acive, data from it goes to ouput, and shadow buffer - we write new data to it.
-Buffers store 32 32-bit words, each word correspond to one colomn.
+To be able to write to display without graphical artifacts (we can't read from memory and write to it simultaneously, if we want to write something to chip, it can't outupt data to matrix, thus we get an artifact on screen), we use two buffers - active, data from it goes to output, and shadow buffer - we write new data to it.
+Buffers store 32 32-bit words, each word corresponds to one colomn.
 Buffers must store identical data.

 When we update state of buffer: